 This course examines the phenomenon of "Jesus movies" through nine decades of movie making from the 1920's until the present - with an emphasis on 1960-1990.
-Students will learn to "read" and interpret Jesus films through several dimensions - artistic, the literary, the historical, and the theological.
+Students will learn to "read" and interpret Jesus films through several dimensions: artistic, literary, historical, and theological.
 Students will experience several ways in which movies can be used in Christian education settings in the local church.

-THE HIDDEN CURRICULUM: EDUCATION FOR JUSTICE EM 03322 3 hrs.
+EM 03322 THE HIDDEN CURRICULUM: EDUCATION FOR JUSTICE 3 hrs.

-This course examines issues of race, gender, class and other forms of oppression that operate as implicit or hidden curriculum in the church.
+Issues of race, gender, class and other forms of oppression that operate as implicit or hidden curriculum in the church are examined in this course.
 Through readings, lectures, multi-media and experiential activities, students will be challenged to confront their own internalized oppression (both subordination and privilege) and that which operates in the churches.
-Issues will be considered through theological, sociiological and educational perspectives.
+Issues will be considered through theological, sociological and educational perspectives.

-FINDING MEANING IN MOVIES EM 03221
+EM 03221 FINDING MEANING IN MOVIES